jenkinsci/pipeline-plugin/TUTORIAL.md

 }
 ```

-(Here we are passing a value for the optional `label` parameter of the step, as well as a body block.)
+Here, you pass a value for the optional `label` parameter of the step, as well as a body block.

-To create a simple slave, select _Manage Jenkins » Manage Nodes » New Node_ and create a _Dumb Slave_.
+To create a simple slave:

+1. Select _Manage Jenkins » Manage Nodes » New Node_ and create a _Dumb Slave_.
 Leave _# of executors_ as 1.

-Pick some _Remote root directory_ such as `/tmp/slave`.
+2. Pick a **Remote root directory** such as `/tmp/slave`.

-Type `remote` in the _Labels_ field and set the _Launch method_ to _Launch slave agents via Java Web Start_.
+3. Enter `remote` in the **Labels** field and set the _Launch method_ to _Launch slave agents via Java Web Start_.

-_Save_, then click on the new slave and _Launch_.
+4. **Save**, then click on the new slave and **Launch**.

-Now go back to your flow definition and request this slave’s label:
+5. Now, go back to your flow definition and request this slave’s label:

 ```groovy
 node('remote') {